snaqvi1990/naqvilab/blog/index.md

 We are recruiting at all levels, from undergraduates to postdoctoral fellows, in advance of the lab opening in July 2024.
 Scroll down for more information if interested in working on exciting questions at the interface of gene regulation, human genetics, computational modeling, and developmental biology.
 Please don't hesitate to <a href="mailto:sahin.naqvi@gmail.com">email Sahin</a>  with further questions.
 <br>
 <br>
-We are seeking to build a welcoming, inclusive, and intellectually engaging environment for traning and mentoring.
+We are seeking to build a welcoming, inclusive, and intellectually engaging environment for training and mentoring.
 Accordingly, we welcome scientists with a broad range of interests and expertise, including both experimental and computational biology.
 No particular experience is required!

 {% include section.html %}